Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-3/index.md

 ## Data cleaning

-The original dataset is very messy, containing lots of punctions, abbreviations, html format, numbers, and upper case letter.
+The original dataset is very messy, containing lots of punctuations, abbreviations, html format, numbers, and upper case letter.
 We removed all the unwanted information in the data and also change all upper case letters to small case letters.
-An preview of part of the cleaned data is shown below.
+A preview of part of the cleaned data is shown below.

 ```python
 def clean(text):